-The spatio-temporal seismicity evolution during stimulation as well as the spatial distribution of the cumulative seismic moment release indicate clear alignment of the events in NW-SE direction in the two shallower hypocenter clusters which could signify activation of permeable zones along faults or joints oriented in this direction.
-Existence of these zones is supported by the results of OTN-3 well logging, where intervals of highly damaged rocks were detected that roughly coincide with the intersection of the upper seismicity clusters and the well path.
-For the largest bottom seismicity cluster, the relocated seismicity is distributed diffusively around the injection well.
-However, larger seismic events form a distinct alignment along a NNW-SSE direction (Fig. 6a, S3) with post-stimulation events clearly located at the perimeter of the narrow zone (Fig. S3).
+(Figs. 6a, S3) with post-stimulation events clearly located at the perimeter of the narrow zone (Fig. S3).
 This alignment indicates activation of another permeable zone similar to the two upper ones.
-The NNW-SSE trending orientation coincides with an abundance of very similar focal mechanisms from the best constrained family I events with strike direction nearly identical to the NNW-SSE alignment of hypocenters.
-Moreover, two natural micro-earthquakes with MW 1.7 and MW 1.4 occurred in 2013 a few kilometers NNW from the well (Kwiatek et al., 2019).
+The NNW-SSE-trending orientation coincides with an abundance of very similar focal mechanisms from the best-constrained family I events with a strike direction nearly identical to the NNW-SSE alignment of hypocenters.
+Moreover, two natural micro-earthquakes with $M{\rm w}$ 1.7 and $M{\rm w}$ 1.4 occurred in 2013 a few kilometers NNW from the well (Kwiatek et al., 2019).
 Although there is no detailed information available on their depths due to limited coverage of the seismic network at their origin time, their epicentral location coincides with the NNW perimeter of the bottom NNW-SSE alignment hosting large induced seismicity events as well.
-These observations suggest that the stimulation activated at least three prominent NW-SE to NNW-SSE oriented permeable zones of subparallel fractures or faults that are responsible for seismicity migration away from the injection well during the stimulation.
-The deepest NNW-SSE trending zone is buried in a more disperse seismic activity forming the bottom cluster and hosts the largest induced (and likely earlier some natural) earthquakes.
-The fact that the largest events occurred in the deepest permeable zone may be simply related to the highest expected pore pressure perturbation in this volume due to injection and migration of fluids.
-Kwiatek et al. (2019) speculated that the maximum event magnitude is either limited by available fault sizes or strength of the faults.
-The total length of NNW-SSE trending permeable bottom zone ( $\sim$ 650 m, Fig. S3), clearly marked by the numerous and very similar focal mechanisms, is much larger than the average size of a single $M{\rm W}$ 2 earthquake ( $\sim$ 80 m diameter) with even lower relocation precision.
-We therefore suggest that the upper limit to maximum magnitude is related to the low fault strength.
+These observations suggest that the stimulation activated at least three prominent NW-SE- to NNW-SSE-oriented permeable zones of sub-parallel fractures or faults that are responsible for seismicity migration away from the injection well during the stimulation.
+The deepest NNW-SSE-trending zone is buried in more disperse seismic activity forming the bottom cluster and hosts the largest induced earthquakes (and likely some natural at earlier times).
+The fact that the largest events occurred in the deepest permeable zone may simply be related to the highest expected pore pressure perturbation in this volume due to injection and migration of fluids.
+Kwiatek et al. (2019) speculated that the maximum event magnitude is either limited by available fault sizes or the strength of the faults.
+The total length of the NNW-SSE-trending permeable bottom zone ( $\sim 650 \,\mathrm{m}$ , Fig. S3), clearly marked by the numerous and very similar focal mechanisms, is much larger than the average size of a single $M{\rm w}$ 2 earthquake ( $\sim$ 80 m diameter) with even lower relocation precision.
+We therefore suggest that the upper limit on the maximum magnitude is related to the low fault strength.